5.0 Rated

 What is CBT for Anxiety?

 CBT (Cognitive Behavioural Therapy) is a widely used therapeutic approach for treating anxiety disorders.
 It focuses on identifying and modifying negative thought patterns and behaviors that contribute to anxiety.
-Key features of CBT for anxiety include:

 *Cognitive Restructuring:*